What Is Tether and Is It a Good Investment?

 With the creation of Tether and other stablecoins, it is quick and easy to swap any cryptocurrency for Tether, while converting a cryptocurrency to cash would take days and cost transaction fees.
-This creates liquidity for exchange platforms, creates no-cost exit strategies for investors, and adds flexibility and stability to investors’ portfolios.
+This creates liquidity for exchange platforms, creates no-cost exit strategies for investors and adds flexibility and stability to investors’ portfolios.

 Additionally, Tether can be sent anywhere globally much more quickly and with lower fees than transfers at traditional banks and financial institutions.
 While most people wouldn’t use Bitcoin or Ethereum for purchases and daily transactions due to their high volatility, it makes perfect sense to use Tether.

-For these reasons and more, it is still worthwhile to invest in Tether.
+For these reasons and more, it is still worthwhile to consider investing in Tether.
 While Tether is not necessarily a long-term investment that will grow your money by itself, because it stays pegged to the U.S. dollar, there are lending platforms, exchanges and wallets that will pay you high interest rates to store USDT on their platform.

 GOBankingRates’ Crypto Guides